sjtosco/freenect-python3-howto/README.md

 # freenect-python3-howto
-How to compile freenect in debian 11 and python3
+How to compile freenect in debian 11 and python3.This is valid for Kinect v1 (XBOX 360), the old one ;-)

 ## Prerequisites